Image

 The Willa Cather Foundation’s programs and resources directly serve more than 60,000 people each year.
 This includes approximately 8,000 to 10,000 on site visitors from an average of forty states and five countries, as well as over 50,000 individuals served remotely through online resources and publications.
 Patrons of WCF-sponsored programs represent Cather enthusiasts, scholars, teachers and students, devotees of the arts and humanities, residents of rural Red Cloud and surrounding regions, and cultural heritage tourists.

-The National Willa Cather Center values diversity and cultivates inclusion and belonging because we believe in the positive community and organizational outcomes that can be achieved when we all have the opportunity to engage in strengthening our collective potential.
+The National Willa Cather Center values a community that cultivates a sense of belonging for all because we believe in the positive outcomes that can be achieved when we all have the opportunity to engage in strengthening our collective potential.

+We recognize that museums are spaces to have courageous conversations about the complex history we share, and we seek transparent discussions about those aspects of Cather’s writing and life that may challenge us, may unsettle us, and may appear to contradict our own values and beliefs.
 We strive to create spaces and programs where each visitor is welcomed, valued, and accommodated.
-We recognize that museums are spaces to have courageous conversations about the complex history we share, and we seek transparent discussions about those aspects of Cather’s writing and life that may challenge us, may unsettle us, and may appear to contradict our own values and beliefs.
-We embrace opportunities to meaningfully engage with all of our stakeholders towards a more equitable, accessible, and inclusive future.

 Museum photo